galacticcouncil/hydration-node/pallets/otc/README.md

 ## General description
 This pallet provides basic over-the-counter (OTC) trading functionality.
 It allows anyone to `place_order` by specifying a pair of assets (in and out), their respective amounts, and whether the order is partially fillable.
+Fee is applied to all trades and is deducted from the `amount_out`.
-The order price is static and calculated as `amount_out / amount_in`.
+Because of the fee, the order price is static and calculated as `(amount_out - fee) / amount_in`.

 ## Notes
 The pallet implements a minimum order size as an alternative to storage fees.
 The amounts of an open order cannot